 But trying to implement a strategy across every single platform often comes at a cost: to both your energy and your company’s budget.

-This is why in 2019 we recommend you double down on the channels where you can have the most impact, and remove any excess from your strategy.
+This is why we recommend you double down on the channels where you can have the most impact, and remove any excess from your strategy.

 By doing this, you can:

 - Free up more budget to invest in high-ROI channels.

 - Spend more time creating high-quality native content.